Does Putting Your Phone in Rice Really Work? (The Truth)

 It happens in a split second.
 A slip of the hand, an accidental knock, or just not paying attention—and SPLASH.
 Your phone is in the sink, the pool, or the toilet.
 Your heart sinks and panic sets in.

-Why Is Putting Your Phone in Rice a Really Bad Idea?
+Why Putting Your Phone in Rice Is a Bad Idea

 Reason #1: Rice Works Way Too Slowly